akyengo-Jr/akyengo-jr/README.md

 Hi there, I'm Goodness O. Akyengo. 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for technology and problem-solving.
+I'm passionate about data with a love for technology and problem-solving.
 Here you'll find some of the projects I've been working on.

 ##🚀 About Me

 - 🌱 I’m currently learning and exploring new technologies in web development, data science, and machine learning.
 - 👯 I’m looking to collaborate on interesting and challenging projects.
 - 📫 How to reach me: [goodness.akyengo@outlook.com](mailto:goodness.akyengo@outlook.com)
-- ⚡ Fun fact: I love playing the keyboard (Piano).
+- ⚡ Fun fact: I love playing the keyboard (Piano) and I play chess for fun.

 ##🛠️ Technologies & Tools

 - **Languages:** Python, JavaScript (Beginner), HTML, CSS
 - **Web Development:** HTML, CSS, Django and Streamlit
 - **Data Science:** Pandas, NumPy, SciPy, scikit-learn, Plotly, tensorflow, pytorch
-- **Cloud Services:** AWS, Azure, Google Cloud
 - **Databases:** MySQL, PostgreSQL
 - **Version Control:** Git, GitHub